The VERA books in order:

 More about The Seagull

-Series 8 stars, as ever, the wonderful Brenda Blethyn.
-Ann's creation is enriched by Brenda Blethyn's contribution: "She absolutely captures the spirit of the character," Ann says.
+Crime writer Ann Cleeves has won many awards, and great popular acclaim, for her books, among them those featuring her unorthodox but brilliant detective DCI Vera Stanhope.
+On TV, Vera is played by the wonderful Brenda Blethyn, and in April Ann will be at Malice Domestic, to see Brenda collect her Poirot Award.
+Malice Domestic is an annual convention celebrating the traditional mystery, as exemplified by the books of Agatha Christie; it makes annual Agatha Awards to crime writers in that tradition, but the Poirot Award is given only when the convention wishes to honour someone other than a crime writer for their contribution.
+Ann agrees that her creation is enriched by Brenda Blethyn's performance as Vera: "She absolutely captures the spirit of the character," Ann says.
 "Now, I hear her voice when I'm writing dialogue for the books.
 She has that wit, humour and a touch of cruelty.
 I don't see Brenda so much because my vision of Vera is uglier than Brenda, even dressed-down Brenda, but I do hear Brenda's voice in my head."
 In a Radio Times interview, Ann admitted that sometimes Brenda tells her things about Vera that she hadn't known herself!

 And see below for how to catch up with the previous seven series of VERA.